 How to Stick to a Diet While on Vacation

 When it comes to maintaining healthy habits, nothing can make you lose your mojo faster than a vacation.
 You’re faced with temptation everywhere, and it seems impossible to stick to your healthy routine.
 It doesn’t have to be that way!
 Don’t let those days away undo all your hard work.
-Before you leave home, mentally prepare yourself- and read these tips on how to stick to a diet while on vacation:
+Before you leave home, mentally prepare yourself- and read these tips and also the top two programs are compared here on choosing the right diet on how to stick to a diet while on vacation:

 - Call ahead to see if your hotel has a refrigerator.
 Even if it doesn’t, you can often request one to be brought to your room.
 Bring along healthy breakfast items, snacks and lunches so you can eat at least one healthy meal a day in your room.